-Ikea hacks are here to make great looking furniture accessible to everyone.
-You can easily update an Ikea product to make it look like a high-end piece of furniture that wouldn’t look out of place in an interior design magazine.
+You can use an Ikea hack to make great looking furniture accessible at any budget.
+Easily update an Ikea product with an Ikea hack to make it look like a high-end piece of furniture that wouldn’t look out of place in an interior design magazine.

 There are so many great resources that take you through Ikea hacks step by step, you just need to find the perfect one.